Why Early Literacy

-Our model is supported by more than 30 years of research showing that being regularly read to by a parent or caregiver before kindergarten is the most significant factor impacting a child’s academic success.
+Over 30 years of research and 39 independent evaluations show that being regularly read to by a parent or caregiver before kindergarten is the most significant factor impacting a child’s academic success.

-Our goal is to close the literacy opportunity gap among children ages birth to age six in high-need communities by helping families develop and practice shared home reading habits.
+Our Mission is to close the literacy opportunity gap among children ages birth to age six in under-resourced communities by helping families develop and practice shared home reading habits.

-Our vision is to make interactive reading a joyful and rewarding routine for all families.
-We equip parents to be their child’s first teacher, empowered to be active participants in their child’s education, impacting success in school and beyond.
+We equip parents to be their child’s first teacher, empowered to be active participants in their child’s education, to make interactive reading a joyful and rewarding routine for all families, impacting success in school and beyond.

 Raising A Reader MA partners with centers of early education and other community-based organizations to offer our evidence-backed dual intervention solution.